chriskeraly/lumopt/docs/install.rst

 Install
 -------

-LumOpt runs on python 2.7, with Lumerical xx or better.
+LumOpt runs on python 3, with the latest version of Lumerical.

 Choose your install directory and run